jio-gl/openai-proxy-python/DOCS.md

 - `httpx` for making HTTP requests
 - `uvicorn` as the ASGI server
 - Custom middleware for request/response handling
+- Provider-specific adapters for routing to different AI APIs

 ## License